To Let Go is about detaching. However, to detach does not mean we no longer care. Sometimes, it means we care too much to hold on.

 Her new mom, Marilou, came to pick her up with her new sister.
 Reba was welcoming and kind.
 They seemed to understand that a bond was going to form.

-Secured in the back seat, I hugged her then waved goodbye with tears welling in my eyes.
+Secured in the back seat, I hugged her and then waved goodbye with tears in my eyes.

 She will be in my neighborhood so that I will see her again.
-My heart was full of hope that she understood that I had not also abandoned her like the many before me, but rather I was the bridge to her new life.
+My heart was full of hope that she understood that I had not also abandoned her like the many before me but rather that I was the bridge to her new life.

-For 5 days that she was with me, I sent my strongest thoughts of love to her.
+For the five days she was with me, I sent my most potent thoughts of love to her.
 I know that love heals all, and given her past, she had much to heal.
-In return and she too was healing my heart.
-Knowingly or not, I am not certain, but genuinely it was working.
+In return, she, too, was healing my heart.
+Knowingly or not, I am not sure, but genuinely, it was working.

-Cami is a one in a million dogs, a Doberman Pincher.
+Cami is a one-in-a-million dog, a Doberman Pincher.

 Joie de Vivre, my 2.5-year-old, was also sad when Cami left.
 However, I take her lead.
 Joie lives her life in the way of nature.
-She understands to be in the moment and to love whenever possible.
+She understands being in the moment and loving whenever possible.
 It is always possible.

 Cami made a cameo appearance in my life, and I will hold that dear to my heart.